Collective effects enhanced multi-qubit information engines: Many-body information engine

 We consider a working medium (WM) consisting of $n$ spin-$1/2$ systems.
 One can model a three-stroke information engine as follows (see Fig. \ref{fig:info_engine}): \begin{itemize} \item Stroke 1: In the first energizing stroke, the WM is coupled to a thermal bath at an inverse temperature $\beta$.
 The WM undergoes a non-unitary evolution, wherein energy flows from the bath to the system, resulting in the WM reaching a steady state $\rho^{\text{ss}}$ at long times.

 \item Stroke 2: In the second stroke the WM is decoupled from the bath, and the direction of the magnetization $m$ of the WM, or equivalently, the sign of $m$, is measured.
-A positive magnetization implies the WM has non-zero ergotropy \cite{campaioli18quantum}, part of which can be extracted by applying a global unitary $U_{\rm flip}$ to flip all the qubits of the WM.
+A positive magnetization implies the WM has non-zero ergotropy, i.e., the maximum work that can be extracted via suitable unitary operations \cite{campaioli18quantum}.
+A part of the ergotropy can be extracted by applying a global unitary $U_{\rm flip}$ to flip all the qubits of the WM.

 \item Stroke 3: Following the result of the measurement in stroke 2, we apply a global unitary $U_{\rm flip}$ to flip all the qubits of the WM for $m > 0$, thereby changing the sign of $m$, and extracting work in the process.
 On the other hand, a negative $m$ is detrimental to work extraction under the above unitary $U_{\rm flip}$.
 Consequently no unitary is applied in case of $m \leq 0$. \end{itemize} Finally, we couple the WM with the Markovian bath introduced in stroke 1, and repeat all the steps mentioned above, thereby giving rise to a cyclic information engine.